Aptomi/k8s-app-engine/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/Aptomi/k8s-app-engine.svg)](https://github.com/Aptomi/k8s-app-engine/commits/master)
 [![Slack Status](https://img.shields.io/badge/slack-join_channel-ff69b4.svg)](http://slack.aptomi.io)

 Engine for development teams that simplifies the roll-out and operation of container-based applications on **Kubernetes**.
 It introduces a service-centric abstraction, which allows users to compose applications from multiple connected components.
-Aptomi supports components packaged using Helm, ksonnet, k8s YAMLs, and any other Kubernetes-friendly way!
+It supports components packaged using Helm, ksonnet, k8s YAMLs, and any other Kubernetes-friendly way!

 This approach to **application delivery** becomes especially powerful in a **multi-team** setup, where components owned by different teams must be put together into a service.
 With ownership boundaries, Dev teams can specify **multi-cluster** and **multi-env** (e.g. dev, stage, prod) service behavior, as well as control the lifecycle and updates of their respective services.